Doghouse-Mike/my-notes/content/SWRPG/Notes on new swrpg character ideas.md

 > At character creation, gain up to 2 free cybernetic implants of up to 5,000 credits combined value.
 Additional credits at character creation may be used to increase the 5,000 credit cap.
 Have a cybernetic implant cap of 3+Brawn

-Gen’Dai.
+Gen'Dai.
 Got no bones or nervous system.
 Basically invulnerable.
 Munchkiny AF

 YAKA Are a bit like Ganks.
 Better stats maybe.
 Weaker from a RP POV